jsbrn/bandcamp-ripper/README.md

 * Request a data download from Spotify, specifically the main one (not the extended history or technical data).
 It comes as a .zip after a few days.
 * Install Python 3
 * pip3 install the imports
-* Install ffmpeg on your system (it has to be accessible from anywhere in a command prompt / terminal, so you'll need to edit your PATH variable)
+* Install ffmpeg on your system (it has to be accessible from anywhere in a command prompt / terminal, so you'll need to edit your PATH variable if you're on Windows)

 # Usage